-We Project Freight will also spend money on purchasing or mining additional leads for regular correspondence.
-We will set up the ability to receive lead information each time someone click through our promotional links, download our app, or establish a profile within our system.
-We will develop an online community that centers around an inbound marketing approach developing content valuable to our shipping customers.
-We will partner with a digital agency to assist us in creating a presence on social media as well as pay for ads across Google.
-Project Freight We will begin to collect other stories from shippers and comply a forum to share their experiences with Project Freight our developing community.
-We will supply training tutorials on Best Practices in Shipping and then ask for their suggestions to share.
-Project Freight’s internal technical team will continue to include the shipping customer Project Freightin our development, testing new functions with our closest shipping customers before rolling them out to the larger audience.
-Finally, we will curate online contacts that will be a mix of experts and outliners within the trucking industry as well as other major players in our business extended community.
+Project Freight will also invest in a variety of lead generation tools and strategies, web-based and otherwise.
+We will develop an online community that revolves around an inbound marketing strategy, developing compelling content valuable to our shipping customer community.
+We will partner with a digital agency to assist in creating a social media presence, as well as develop and execute digital ad campaigns.
+Project Freight will collect stories from shippers and create a forum for sharing these experiences with the larger Project Freight shipper community.
+We will develop a variety of best practice tutorials and other educational content specific to shipping, and solicit shipper suggestions for content to share with the larger shipper community.
+Project Freight will enlist a group of shipping customer “Power Users” to serve the role of “voice of the customer.”
+These individuals will have a seat at the table with respect to ongoing product development, including direct influence over what features get prioritized on Project Freight’s product roadmap.
+Finally, we will curate a network of contacts comprised of experts within the trucking industry as well as other major players in our businesses’ extended community.
 We will actively follow and study business leaders who focus on integrating technology positively into traditional work environments.

-Here is a sample of Project Freight our envisioned conversion rates with shipper clients:
+Below is Project Freight’s projected rates for converting leads into active shippers based on lead source and campaign in each of years 2019, 2020, and 2021: